 SEO Starts With Website Development

 Many website solutions or developers sell the idea of being “SEO friendly” or “SEO Optimized”, but usually what this means is that you have the tools for optimization.
 It doesn’t mean that it is optimized for your business or your targeted keywords.
 Having the tools is important, but knowing how to utilize those tools is critical.
-If you give an accountant a bat and a ball, that doesn’t necessarily mean they have just become a baseball player – check this page.
+If you give an accountant a bat and a ball, that doesn’t necessarily mean they have just become a baseball player.
 They may have the same equipment as a baseball player, but their results will be much different when they both get on the field.
 Using tools the right way to get optimum results takes practice, expertise, research, and testing to get the results you want.
-It also takes a learners approach to SEO, as guidelines and processes may change as requirements or technology changes.
+It also takes a learner’s approach to SEO, as guidelines and processes may change as requirements or technology changes.